 Crater Rim Drive is an 11-mile road that skirts the edge of the Kilauea Caldera in Hawaii Volcanoes National Park and contains several scenic views and hiking opportunities.

 If you had to choose only one thing to do in HVNP (may that never occur!), this drive would be it.
 The Park entrance station is just off Hwy 11, 95 miles south-east of Kona and 30 miles south-west of Hilo.
 Keep right onto Crater Rim Drive for Kilauea visitor center in 0.3 miles.
 They will be able to answer any questions you may have about the road/trials ahead.

-*** Currently several of the attractions along Crater Rim Drive is closed due to volcanic activity!
+*** At this time, several attractions along Crater Rim Drive remain closed due to volcanic events & activity.
 Check with the ranger station for details about closures during your visit. ***

 Sights you will see along the drive

 Listed in order driving clockwide around Crater Rim Drive

 Kilauea Visitor Center

 The visitor center is on your right once you pass the park gates and is open from 7:45 a.m. to 5 p.m. daily.
 This is a good place to get out, stretch your legs and learn a little bit about the park you will be visiting.
 The rangers are available to answer your questions and provide maps.
 A brief 25-minute video about the volcano with footage from recent eruptions is shown on the hour from 9 a.m. to 4 p.m.
 Take a few minutes and wander around the museum to gain a greater knowledge of the plant and animal life, the geology, and culture of this area.
 Some ranger-guided tours are given daily, check the front door for times.
 If you are planning on hiking in the backcountry, please ask for a permit from one of the rangers.
 The park is a living breathing entity and the landscape can change quickly, it is a good precaution to let the rangers know where you are going.
 Public restrooms are available.

 Volcano Center Art Gallery